Women in Ukraine: Russian invasion of Ukraine

+UN Human Women reports higher rates of trafficking and gender-based violence in Ukraine since the start of the full-scale invasion by Russia.
+Ukrainian women who are pregnant and postpartum face unique challenges, like giving birth in shelters.
+U.N.
+High Commissioner for Human Rights verified 75 attacks on medical centers.
+A pregnant woman was photographed being carried out on a stretcher from a children's hospital in Mariupol, after a targeted attack.
+Mothers who have three or more children are able to leave the country with their husband for safety; men with 1 or 2 children are not allowed to leave the country.

 Violence against women

 Around 45 percent of Ukraine's population (45 million) suffer violence – physical, sexual, or mental – and most of them are women.
 Street women are the most vulnerable category; around 40 percent of them suffer from sexual violence, with 25 percent being under 18.
 In 2001, Ukraine enacted the Domestic Violence (Prevention) Act 2001.
 Article 173-2 of the Code of Administrative Offences of Ukraine also deals with "violence over family".
 Nuzhat Ehsan, the UN Population Fund representative in Ukraine, stated in February 2013 "Ukraine really has an unacceptable level of violence, mainly by men and mainly due to high level of alcohol consumption".
 She also blamed loopholes in the legislation for contributing to the problem of domestic violence, "You can violate women and still if you are a high-level official or from a high-level official family, you can get away with it".